 - Get started on Hostinger now.

 Although we tend to prefer the flexibility that web hosting offers its customers, beginners may appreciate the added simplicity that drag-and-drop website builders afford them.
-Website builders with free templates often come with a more limited collection of available themes, but implementing and customizing them is usually a more intuitive process.
+Website builders with free themes often come with a more limited collection of available site templates, but implementing and customizing them is usually a more intuitive process.

-One-page websites, with their condensed user experience, typically inspire higher conversion rates and a better mobile experience, so relying on a free, yet professionally designed, template from a leading site builder is a great place to start.
+With their condensed user experience, one-page websites typically inspire higher conversion rates and a better mobile experience, so relying on a free, professionally designed template from the best website builder is a great place to start.

-We’re particularly enamored with Wix, the industry leader behind 150 million websites.
-The company offers the widest range of templates, along with several more advanced features that give developers and adventurous site owners room to explore.
+We’re particularly enamored with Wix, indisputably the best free website builder and one powering 200 million websites.
+The web host and site builder platform offers the widest range of templates and several more advanced features that give developers and adventurous site owners room to explore.
 Otherwise, many hosts have spent years painstakingly crafting custom website builders that are definitely worth checking out:

 - No coding skills needed with drag-and-drop builder